learning-zone/angular-basics/README.md

 #### Q. ***What are the restrictions on declarable classes?***

-Below classes shouldn't be declared,
+Below classes should not be declared,
 1. A class that is already declared in another NgModule
 2. Ngmodule classes
 3. Service classes